CSR and social purpose

 Businesses and charities have much in common and the relationship on both sides can be profitable as well as helping a business fulfil their corporate social responsibility. (see an interesting example of how singing could be used).
 In particular, we look to develop corporate partnerships between businesses and charities which will help both achieve their strategic aims.

 As businesses begin to think how they can address not only the need to make profit but also to be seen as good corporate citizens acting in an environmentally friendly way and as good neighbours working for the social good of the community we can help by developing an effective strategy and a practical plan that will work.
-Our Ethical Wheel of Success(c) provides you with a simple way to bring this all together.
+Our Responsible Organisation Charter(c) provides you with a simple way to bring this all together.